Graphene coating could help prevent lithium battery fires

 Lithium batteries are what allow electric vehicles to travel several hundred miles on one charge.
 Their capacity for energy storage is well known, but so is their tendency to occasionally catch on fire – an occurrence known to battery researchers as “thermal runaway.”
 These fires occur most frequently when the batteries overheat or cycle rapidly.
 With more and more electric vehicles on the road each year, battery technology needs to adapt to reduce the likelihood of these dangerous and catastrophic fires.

-Researchers from the University of Illinois at Chicago College of Engineering report that graphene — wonder material of the 21st century — may take the oxygen out of lithium battery fires.
+Researchers from the University of Illinois Chicago College of Engineering report that graphene — wonder material of the 21st century — may take the oxygen out of lithium battery fires.
 They report their findings in the journal Advanced Functional Materials.

 The reasons lithium batteries catch fire include rapid cycling or charging and discharging, and high temperatures in the battery.
 These conditions can cause the cathode inside the battery — which in the case of most lithium batteries is a lithium-containing oxide, usually lithium cobalt oxide — to decompose and release oxygen.
 If the oxygen combines with other flammable products given off through decomposition of the electrolyte under high enough heat, spontaneous combustion can occur.